Jessica Segall

 ARTS 3276

 Over the last 50 years, ecofeminist artists have used means such as photography, performance, and community engagement as a way to approach ecological crises, using the body as a site of resistance, kinship, and violence.
 Methods such as deep listening, endurance performance, slow cinema, foraging and gathering, cartography, and communal urban gardens are just a few of the approaches of ecofeminist artists.
 These artworks address ecological issues of sustainability, extraction, and marginalization that impress both upon vulnerable bodies and the nonhuman world.
 Many of these works fall within an economy of care, which we will examine as gendered and racialized work.
 This course is an art class, with an emphasis on reading and discussion.
 This course will research and discuss artists whose work combines feminist and ecological themes.
-We will look, listen, and read seminal works and artists with a focus on primary sources, such as artist and theorist writings, artwork, and interviews, and with a goal in mind to synthesize and respond to this subject in our own works.
+We will look, listen, and read seminal works of artists, with a focus on primary sources such as artist and theorist writings, artwork, and interviews—and with a goal in mind to synthesize and respond to this subject in our own works.
 Each week will introduce a new topic or category of ecofeminist methodology.
 Each week will include a discussion board and a thematic exercise.
 The course will culminate in a final project.

 Faculty